-The pole is telescopic and easily adjusts to accommodate your height for easy cleaning and there are 4 power levels that you can switch between using your thumb on the handle of the vacuum or on the main body itself.
+The “comfort tube” is telescopic, and easily adjusts to accommodate your height for easy cleaning, and there are four easily accessible power levels, which you can easily toggle between using your thumb on the “comfort handle”, or on the main body of the machine.

-The 2-litre waste bin is way larger than average and it has monster suction form the 890 watt motor that will see you rarely use it on max power.
+The 2-litre waste bin is way larger than average and it has monster suction from the 890 watt motor that will see you rarely use it on max power.

 Here is a detailed video that demonstrates the performance of the CX1:

 Dyson require no introduction, of course, you’ll undoubtedly be familiar with the Dyson brand, but do you know how it began?

 James Dyson had recently finished building an industrial cyclone tower in 1978 (so, just a normal average bloke then, nothing special, I have three industrial cyclone towers in my back garden, so what…) when he got frustrated with his hoover, and then had the idea that he could use a similar design, albeit smaller, to produce better vacuum cleaners – he was right.

 They changed the vacuum cleaner market forever in the 1990’s with their vacuum cleaners that delivered better performance than had ever been seen before.
 But it’s not until very recently that their cordless vacuum cleaners have been able to compete with the suction power of corded vacuums.

 The Dyson V10 may not be Dyson’s latest cordless stick vacuum cleaner, but it’s currently the best in our opinion, taking value for money into account.
 Dyson regularly release new models, and it’s easy to be drawn into the pull of having to have the very latest technology, as most of us are when it comes to smartphones, but those of us who’re a bit savvier, will keep the slightly more tried and tested models in mind, for more than one reason.